 Though it may seem out of order, the configuration process is easier when the secondary CFA is configured first, then the primary CFA.
 However, once you become accustomed to configuring CFAs for replication, you can configure them in either order successfully.

-Log into the secondary CFA and go to the Replication tab, then click the Mode/Options subtab.
+Log in to the secondary CFA Management Console, go to the Replication tab, and then click the Mode/Options subtab.

 Select Secondary to switch modes, the following confirmation dialog will be displayed: